gitlabhq/gitlab-runner/docs/configuration/init.md

 In some cases, you might want to override the default behavior of the service.

-For example, when upgrading the Runner, you'll want it to stop gracefully until all running jobs are finished, but systemd, upstart, or some other service may almost immediately restart the process without even noticing.
+For example, when you upgrade GitLab Runner, you should stop it gracefully until all running jobs are finished.
+However, systemd, upstart, or other services may almost immediately restart the process without even noticing.

-So, when upgrading the Runner, the installation script will kill and restart the Runner's process which would most probably be handling some new jobs at that time.
+So, when you upgrade GitLab Runner, the installation script kills and restarts the runner process that was probably handling new jobs at the time.

 ### Overriding systemd

-For Runners that use systemd create `/etc/systemd/system/gitlab-runner.service.d/kill.conf` with the following
+For runners that use systemd, create `/etc/systemd/system/gitlab-runner.service.d/kill.conf` with the following
 content: